-At this point, you have the best path calculated and the next action is to choose the vehicle to which you want to assign the concerning route.
+At this point, you have the best path calculated, and the next action is to choose the vehicle to which you want to assign the concerning route.
 For this, you have two options:

-- Choose manually the vehicle;
+- Choose the vehicle manually;

 - Find the nearest vehicles to the starting point of the route and choose one from the list.

-Choose manually the vehicle
+Choose the vehicle manually

 Choose the vehicle to which you want to assign the route, by choosing from the vehicle combo box on the route's bottom panel: